-The ASUS ROG Delta S certainly packs a punch.
-Straight out the box things are geared very much towards the higher ranges, which means bass lines can flatten out under dialogue-forward scenes.
-However, that EQ software allows for an incredibly in-depth set of controls which means you can adjust levels across the entire spectrum, making this a great feature in one of the best PS5 headsets for gaming.
+However, we were able to quickly adjust that with the EQ software which allows for an incredibly in-depth set of controls.
+Being able to adjust levels across the entire spectrum makes this a great feature in one of the best PS5 headsets for gaming.
 We mention the software up top in this PS5 headset recommendation because the ROG Delta S can be altered while plugged into a PC but then retains the settings chosen for when it is plugged into your PS5 - neat!

 This is certainly a powerful headset, but it's worth noting that PS5 players who have the option of plugging into a PC to delve into those settings will benefit the most here.

 We've long been a fan of the Kraken range of headsets and, such is their quality, we still are.
 This headset gave us great sound and game audio, and at its price point, and given it can be used across a wide variety of devices - due to a simple 3.5mm audio jack connection - it's a terrific PS5 headset.

 We found this particular iteration of the popular Razer headset to be lightweight and, despite the large earcups, comfortable for long gaming sessions.
 Sound-wise, we found it to be broadly rich and detailed, but the mid-range is a bit muddy, while the bass packs a punch.
 The fully retractable, unidirectional microphone gave us clear voice chat, and you can even choose between oval or circular ear cushions.
 If you're looking for a Razer headset under £100/ $100 that still performs, this is it.